 How does Acupuncture and Chinese Medicine Work

-Do you ever feel lethargic and unmotivated or maybe the opposite of being perpetually anxious, stressed and on the go.
-Researchers of acupuncture and Chinese medicine would simply shake their heads and offer you a spot in an acupuncture clinic.
+If you ever feel lethargic and unmotivated or maybe the opposite of being perpetually anxious, stressed and on the go, researchers of acupuncture and Chinese medicine would simply shake their heads and offer you a spot in an acupuncture clinic.
+This is where the practice of using needles to stimulate certain acupuncture points is used to provide relief for all sorts of ailments from headaches to alcoholism.

 For years, psychologists have scratched their heads about mind over matter, but the proof is in the pudding and for numerous folks around the world, acupuncture works full stop!